Cloud Workflow

 Functions are code sensitive.
 When you are using Functions, the string objects must be enclosed within single quotes.

 The Standard Functions are listed, in detail, in the iPaaS section.
-Refer Standard Functions to learn more about the inbuilt functions offered by our DBSync iPaaS.
+Refer to learn more about the inbuilt functions offered by our DBSync iPaaS.

 Key Features of User-Defined Functions